-Most UX designers make a variety of deliverables on a project.
-They make ones that communicate user research.
-And they make ones that communicate user experience design.
-But wireframes & mockups are the most powerful deliverables UX designers can make.
+Most UX designers create different deliverables for a project.
+They make ones for user research and ones for design.
+Wireframes & mockups are the most powerful deliverables UX designers can make.

 - They’re easy for clients to understand.